shan-emacs/emacs-packages-mirrors/melpa/gnuplot-readme.txt

 ---------------------------------------------------------------------

-Other lisp files used by gnuplot.el
+Other Lisp files used by gnuplot.el

 gnuplot-gui.el (written by Bruce):
   Defines the GUI interface for setting setting arguments to